 A blog about cover songs.
 Much about the 50's thru 70's and beyond.
 Blues, Rock, and Country focus with a bit of everything in between.
 Artist profiles, song profiles and themes with cover songs being the central focus.
 Still free with no advertisements!
-Now with over 100,000 pageviews from 110 different countries.
+Now with over 120,000 pageviews and welcome to Greenland my 112th country!

 Search This Blog